 I am planning to use a skin care /cosmetic surgery service in Korea during vacation, but the specific fees tend to vary between medical institutions and.
-In particular, there is a difference in fees between what my Korean friend told me and what I was offered.
+In particular, there are different in fees between what my Korean friend told me and what I was offered.
 Am I being charged more because I'm a foreigner?
 If so, isn't it unfair to discriminate against foreign nationals compared to residents in Korea?

 1. You are not a Korean national or a registered foreigner who is eligible for national health insurance of Korea.
 This means that you are not covered by the benefits of national health insurance, hence the application of additional medical fees.

-4. For your information, please refer to the medical fees posted on the homepage of medicalkorea website regarding skin care/cosmetic surgery.
-The data posted here pertain to the range of medical expenses according to eight body parts and 45 fields, descriptions about surgical procedures, required period and recovery period according to review by the Korean Society of Plastic Surgeons. * Check the medical expense guide on skin care / cosmetic surgery services for foreign patients.
+4. Please familiarize yourself with the skin care/cosmetic surgery fees posted on the Medical Korea website.
+The information posted there pertains to a range of medical expenses based on eight areas of the body and 45 fields, descriptions about surgical procedures, required period and recovery period according to review by the Korean Society of Plastic Surgeons. * Check the medical expense guide on skin care / cosmetic surgery services for foreign patients.

 I am a foreign national who came to Korea for the purpose of receiving medical treatment.
 I heard that there is an alien registration system.
 I'd like to know who needs to register and if it also applies to the foreigners who came to Korea with a medical visa.
 If I'm required to register, where can I do this?
 I would also like to know if I can receive health insurance benefits after alien registration.

-1. Alien registration is a system to administer the overall matters regarding foreign nationals who are staying in the Republic of Korea for longer than 90 days such as their (Immigration Control Act)
+1. Alien registration is a system to administer the overall matters regarding foreign nationals who are staying in the Republic of Korea for longer than 90 days per the immigration control act.